rajaumair7890/ChatterBox/README.md

 "Welcome to our ChatterBox, An Android Private Chat Application! 📱✉️

-Built using the latest Android APIs and following best practices, This app offers a seamless and secure messaging experience.
+Built using the latest Android APIs and following best practices, MVVM Architecture, JetPack Compose, And FireBase Google Authentication with Cloud Firestore Database!

+This app offers a seamless and secure messaging experience.
 The user interface is sleek and modern, crafted with Jetpack Compose, providing an intuitive and responsive design.